 Mediation is another form of alternative dispute resolution (ADR).
 Mediation is basically a formal negotiation facilitated by an unbiased third-party called a mediator.
 Unlike arbitration, mediation doesn’t result in decision making by the mediator.
 Mediation and other ADR procedures are mutually decided by the parties or in some cases, obligated by contractual terms.

-When parties are unable to resolve a dispute on their own, mediation becomes a great option in the event they want to avoid a costly and lengthy court hearing.
+When parties are unable to resolve a dispute on their own, it becomes a great option in the event they want to avoid a costly and lengthy court hearing.

-During mediation, the disputing parties work with the mediator to try to resolve their disputes.
+During the process, the disputing parties work with the mediator to try to resolve their disputes.
 The mediator assists in achieving a resolution by overseeing the exchange of information and initiating the bargaining process.
-The mediator assists in finding a common ground that is mutually beneficial to each party involved.
+They also assist in finding a common ground that is mutually beneficial to each party involved.
 He or she may also suggest solutions to problems and assist in drafting a final settlement.
-The job of a mediator is to hear concerns, adequately relay information between both parties, and assist the parties in reaching a mutually agreeable decision.
+It is their job to hear concerns, adequately relay information between both parties, and assist the parties in reaching a mutually agreeable decision.

 Mediation is generally a voluntary process selected by parties to a lawsuit who wish to avoid a lengthy and costly trial.
 Mediation is a common practice in civil cases.

-If no agreement is reached during mediation, you can either go to trial, go back to mediation, or continue on in the negotiations process.
+If no agreement is reached, you can either go to trial, repeat the process, or continue on in the negotiations process.

-If you or a loved one have been injured in an accident, contact The Injury Firm to speak with a Las Vegas personal injury lawyer immediately.
+If you or a loved one have been injured in an accident, contact the Injury Firm to speak with our personal injury law firm immediately.
 All consultations are free and confidential, and if we can’t help you, we will point you in the best direction for your needs.